aquarion-ai/aquarion-docs/docs/component_designs.md

 As with the EDA microservice designs presented above, if one removes the Event Broker and relies on Point to Point (P2P), a.k.a.
-Request - Response, APIs instead, then all the same patterns as above are possible, just with the tradeoff of more complex connection coordination.
+Request - Response, APIs instead, then all the same patterns as above are possible, just with the trade-off of more complex connection coordination.

 ### Diagram 6: P2P Microservice Variant A